 Prior to this, Jenny operated a successful consultancy in learning and development for more than 25 years.
 She has extensive experience consulting with both public and private sector organisations in Australia, Asia and the Middle East.

 In addition to her training consultancy business, Jenny established and operated a wholesale/import business from 1998 to 2003.
 This small business involved the design, manufacture and sale of homeware products from India, China and Thailand to retailers in Australia and Asia.

-As a long time supporter of a number of aid organisations, Jenny is a volunteer director on the board of Trade Winds, a not-for-profit fair trade organisation that imports tea and coffee from Sri Lanka and East Timor.
+As a long-time supporter of a number of aid organisations, Jenny is currently a volunteer Director on the board of Trade Winds, a not-for-profit fair trade organisation that imports tea and coffee from Sri Lanka and East Timor.
 Jenny also supports her local community in Kings Cross by volunteering at the Wayside Chapel.

 Elected to the City of Sydney Council in September 2012, Jenny holds a number of positions on various committees.
-She is the deputy chair of the Culture and Community Services Committee, co-chair of the Aboriginal and Torres Strait Island Advisory Committee, and a member of the Eora Journey Public Art Working Group and an alternate member of the Central Sydney Planning Committee.
+She is the deputy chair of the Cultural Sub-Committee, co-chair of the Aboriginal and Torres Strait Island Advisory Committee, and a member of the Eora Journey Public Art Working Group and an alternate member of the Central Sydney Planning Committee.

 - Councillor Irene Doutney

 - 02 9265 9700 or 02 9265 9812

 Councillor Irene Doutney (B.A.
 History) has served on Council since 2008.
 Her background is in history, theatre and the arts.
 She also worked in NSW Parliament with Sylvia Hale MLC and David Shoebridge MLC.